 The GJF exists to provide financial, administrative and logistical support to the Garfield High School jazz program.
 We accomplish this through our families’ generous donations of time, talent, creativity, energy and dollars.

 Each year, Mr. Sessink plans a calendar of performances for the three jazz bands.
-Each band performs in a wide variety of performances and competitions.
+Each band performs in a wide variety of performances and competitions both local and regional.
 The GJF develops a budget to support this schedule.

-Carrying out the year’s performances entails a variety of volunteer support.
-There are plenty of ways you can help, large and small—such as coordinating an out-of-town band trip, assisting at one of the concerts, providing and selling baked goods at performances, and selling tickets and printing programs.
-The GJF also needs ongoing support in areas such as website and social media maintenance, community outreach, photography, videography, recording, etc.
+Carrying out the year’s performances and trips requires volunteer support.
+There are plenty of ways you can help, large and small—such as coordinating an out-of-town band trip, providing and selling baked goods at concerts, selling tickets and printing concert programs, etc. The GJF also needs ongoing support in areas such as maintaining the Garfield Jazz Foundation website and social media presence, community outreach, photography, videography, etc. See page 4 for a full list of volunteer opportunities.

-The GJF sponsors numerous fundraising events each year.
-Some include: Bake sales at concerts held at Garfield, the Winter Fundraiser, Student Gigs, the Amazon Affiliate program, and our Annual Garfield Jazz Gala.
+The GJF also leads the development and execution of all fundraising events that support the annual Jazz budget and calendar including: bake sales at concerts held at Garfield, the Winter Fundraiser (Poinsettia and Wreath Sale), Student Gigs, the Amazon Affiliate program, and our Annual Garfield Jazz Gala, which is our biggest fundraiser of the year.

-The GJF also oversees the Clarence Acox Jazz Endowment, which was formed to provide funding for jazz education and outreach.
-We’re able to offer some financial assistance for things like private music instruction, sheet music, and other related student expenses.
+The GJF also is the recipient of an annual distribution of funds from Clarence Acox Jazz Endowment, which was formed to provide funding for jazz education and outreach.
+We’re able to offer financial assistance for things like private music instruction, sheet music, and other related student expenses for families in need of support.
 Applications for the CAJE are distributed in the fall and are based on demonstrated financial need.

 THE GARFIELD JAZZ FOUNDATION BOARD OF DIRECTORS

 The GJF is governed by a Board of Directors, elected by the jazz families.
-The 2019-2020 GJF’s Board of Directors are:
+Board members are voted in at the GJF Annual Meeting, which for the 2019-20 school year will be on September 30, 2019.
+The following Garfield Jazz parents have been nominated to serve on the 2019-20 Board:

 President Caroline Platt